 Beginning the Transition

 For many caregivers, memory care communities signal the end of something, but it doesn’t have to be seen that way.
-Modern memory care communities are structured to help seniors with memory loss retain their memory and independence with their specialized care, nutritious meals, social activities and more.
+Modern memory care communities are structured to help seniors with memory loss retain their memory and independence by providing specialized care, nutritious meals, social activities and more.

-Making the transition to a memory care community from home should be done in small steps.
+Making the transition from a personal home to a memory care community should be done in small steps.
 Here are some tips for caregivers to keep in mind:

 - Visit the new community.
-Go with your loved to the new memory care community and let them take part in the activities.
-Introduce them to the staff and let them see the type of room they would live in.
-Once you’ve selected a community, take them on weekly visits so they can get familiar with the residents and the staff.
+Go with your loved one to the new memory care community and let them take part in the activities.
+Introduce them to the staff and let them see the type of apartments available.
+Once you’ve selected a community, take them on weekly visits so they can get familiar with the residents and staff.

 - Tell their story.
-Sharing your loved one’s likes and dislikes, hobbies, and passions will help the memory care staff cater to your loved one.
-Knowing what matters to your loved one will help staff develop a personal relationship and allow them better establish a care plan.
+Share your loved one’s likes and dislikes, hobbies, and passions with the memory care staff.
+This helps the staff develop a deeper relationship with your loved one as well as establish a more personalized care plan.

 - Move in the good memories.
-Schedule a time you and your family can move you’re loved ones favorite belongings and try to arrange them in a way that is similar to their previous home.
+Schedule a time that you and your family can move in your loved one's favorite belongings.
+Try to arrange the items in a way that reminds your loved one of their prior home.
 Seniors with Alzheimer’s or another form of dementia take comfort in what they recognize.
 Help them decorate a room that will be calming and comfortable.